TV-Rename/Website/_manual/options/preferences-files-folders.md

 The "Do" drop-down and text box underneath provide a degree of granularity to this function.

-Subtitle files come in a number of guises of which one of the most common is a .sub file.
-These are text files structured in a way that media players can establish the start time, finish time and content of a subtitle and display it.
-Quite often sources for these files give them a .txt extension, for example: BigBuckBunny.txt.
-Ticking the "Rename .txt to .sub" option will tell TV&nbsp;Rename to rename these files when copied or moved.

-_Default:_ _**Un-ticked**_

-When subtitles are in other languages there is a convention that the files are of the form Video S01E01.en.srt.
-When 'Retain Language Specific Subtitles' is checked files of this form are renamed with the complex extension retained.
-Subtitles must be of the form \*.language.extension, where language is 2 or 3 characters and the subtitle extension is srt, sub or sbv.
-If it is un-ticked then the application will strip off the language code to make the subtitle file more consistent with the video file.

-_Default:_ _**Ticked**_

 The next four items affect how TV&nbsp;Rename creates folders in your media library and recognises seasons when searching.